citp/privacy-policy-historical/w/wu/wuf/wufoo.com.mx.md

 Use of some of our services will also result in us collecting the following data on your behalf:

   * Address book information.
-We allow you to import email addresses into an [Address Book](http://help.surveymonkey.com/articles/en_US/kb/What-is-the-address-book?) so you can easily invite people to take your surveys or fill in your form via email.
-We don’t use these email addresses for our own purposes or email them except at your direction.
+We may allow you to import email addresses and other contact information into an [Address Book](http://help.surveymonkey.com/articles/en_US/kb/What-is-the-address-book?) so you can easily invite people to take your surveys or fill in your form via our collectors.
+We don’t use this data for our own purposes or contact anyone, except at your direction.
   * Survey/form/application data.
 We store your survey/form/application data (questions and responses) for you and provide analysis tools for you to use with respect to this data.
-  * Profile data.
+  * Profile information.
 When you sign up for our services you are asked to provide us with information about yourself and to give us more detailed insights into who you are.